astrosnat/socialpredict/README/LOCAL_SETUP.md

 docker compose -p scripts logs | grep certbot
 ```

+### Account Setup and Market Creation

+When you first log in as an administrator, you will not have the ability to create markets.
+Admin users do not have this ability.
+This is a safety feature.
+Instead, you need to create new user accounts.
+Navigate to the dashboard on the left-hand side and click the icon that looks like a cog.
+You will be able to create a new user, with a randomly generated password.

+Log in as the new user you created.
+You'll be prompted to change your password, then to log out and log back in again.
+After successfully logging in with your new password, you will be able to create markets.

 ### Setting Up a Staging Instance On the Web

-While we don't like to say we have an official, "prod," version yet per se, we do give the ability for you to run an staging instance online which for all intents and purposes is a functioning web app.
+While we don't like to say we have an official `prod` version yet per se, we do give the ability for you to run an staging instance online which for all intents and purposes is a functioning web app.
 However we don't endorse this app as being completely secure and recoverable without extra work.
 We're working on getting SocialPredict in a more reliable, secure state.

 See [Stage Setup](/README/STAGE_SETUP.md)